lockss/lockss-rtd-portal/docs/migration/index.rst

 The migration process has three major phases:

-1. **Preparing your LOCKSS 2.x machine.**
+1. **Preparing your LOCKSS 2.x host.**

-   If you are installing LOCKSS 2.x on a new machine (recommended), you will need to commission a new Linux host.
+   If you are installing LOCKSS 2.x on a new host (recommended), you will need to commission a new Linux host.

-   If you are installing LOCKSS 2.x on a LOCKSS 1.x machine, you will need to ensure that the machine meets the requirements for LOCKSS 2.x, and if necessary to upgrade the operating system.
+   If you are installing LOCKSS 2.x on a LOCKSS 1.x host, you will need to ensure that the host meets the requirements for LOCKSS 2.x, and to upgrade the operating system before starting if necessary.

-2. **Installing and configuring LOCKSS 2.0-beta1.**
+2. **Installing LOCKSS 2.0-beta1.**

+3. **Configuring LOCKSS 2.0-beta1 specifically for migration.**

+4. **Configuring LOCKSS 1.x for migration.**

-3. **Configuring and running the migration process in the LOCKSS 1.x Web user interface.**
+5. **Running the migration process in LOCKSS 1.x.**

+6. **Reconfiguring LOCKSS 2.0-beta1 for normal operation.**

+..
+COMMENT explain the general flow of the migration, polling, content access etc. not in the FAQ

 .. _migration-faq: